siiptuo/pio/README.md

 - Powered by great projects like [mozjpeg](https://github.com/mozilla/mozjpeg) and [pngquant](https://pngquant.org/)
 - Easily installable statically-linked binary (for Linux and macOS)

-`pio` is under development but should be usable for most images.
+`pio` is still under development but should be usable for most images.
-More testing and tweaking is still required.
-Feedback is welcome.
+You can help by testing `pio` and giving feedback by [GitHub issues](https://github.com/siiptuo/pio/issues).

 ## Background